fbpx

 AMJA Championship at Chicago

 Elite American ultrarunners of the 1980s flocked to the AMJA (American Medical Joggers Association) Ultras to compete each year of 50-miles or 100 km.
 This race was in Chicago, with the start in between two out-and-back 5-mile “loops” through a park and along the Lake Michigan shoreline.
 It became one of the largest ultras in the country.
 The course was flat as a pancake and gave spectacular views of Lake Michigan and the Chicago skyline.
 For several years, including 1982, it was the RRCA (Road Runners Club of America) National Championships.
-World and American Records were set in this race held yearly.
-In 1980 Barney Klecker set a world record on the course for 50 miles with 4:51 and in 1981 Bernd Heinrich set the American 100 km record of 6:38:20.
+World and American Records were set in this race, held yearly.
+In 1980, Barney Klecker set a world record on the course for 50 miles with 4:51 and in 1981 Bernd Heinrich set the American 100 km record of 6:38:20.

 In 1982, Schwam cut back on her usual heavy ultra race schedule to concentrate training for the AMJA 50-mile Championship in October.
 She had a lofty goal to be the first female to ever break six hours for 50 miles.
-For the past year or so, she had added some speed work to her training doing an increasing length of short intervals.
-She explained “I also run shorter races, trying to string together 6-minute miles.
+For the past year or so, she had added some speed work to her training, doing an increasing length of short intervals.
+She explained, “I also run shorter races, trying to string together 6-minute miles.
 This helps my marathons which, in turn help me do a 50-miler at 7-minute pace.
 But my training has its highs and lows.”
 She had continued to run marathons because they gave her more confidence that she could improve her 50-mile time.

-Nick Marshall observed that Marcy was cool and confident a couple days before the big race.
+Nick Marshall observed that Schwam was cool and confident a couple of days before the big race.
 “Her whole attitude was an upbeat one of being well-prepared and very much in command of the situation.
 She believed that even if she ‘fouled up’ and didn’t make it at this race, she would get it at another”.
 Her 50-mile personal best up to that point was 6:13, and the world record was still held by Leslie Watson at 6:02.

 Awards